Outrider305/Trident_Frame_Brace/README.md

 <img src="Images/Trident_Frame_Brace.png" width="700">

-Originally meant for my Tallboy Doom Frame Trident to help with Input Shaper tuning.
-These braces can be used on any 2020 framed 3D printer, but regular frame Tridents will have limited mounting options.
+Originally meant for my Tallboy Doom Frame Trident as an Input Shaper tuning experiment.
+These braces can be used on any 2020 framed 3D printer.

 ## STLs Description

 - Trident Frame Brace Large
 	- Same size as original VZBot brace.
 - Trident Frame Brace Small
-	- Size to match up with gantry mounting points.
+	- Sized to match up with gantry mounting points if using a Doom Frame Trident.
 - Doom Trident Brace
 	- Large brace with 0.5mm of extra clearance on one side for Trident Z carriages when mounted to a 2040/4040 Doom Frame with original style panels.